Forward to Freedom

 Latest News & Events

 ‘Oliver Tambo and his London Recruits’ tells the story of the young men and women who went to South Africa to carry out undercover missions for the ANC.
-The film will premiere at the Ritzy Cinema in Brixton on Thursday 21 November at a special fundraiser for ACTSA (Action for Southern Africa).
-You can book tickets at https://shorturl.at/Xh79P.
-It will then be shown at independent cinemas all over Britain in a ‘People’s Release’.
-For more information click here.
+The film premiered at the Ritzy Cinema in Brixton on Thursday 21 November and will be showing at independent cinemas all over Britain in a ‘People’s Release’.
+For dates and places, or if you can suggest a venue for a showing, click here.

-South African artist Norman Kaplan’s exhibition of linocuts and cartoons will go on tour in the autumn.
-It will be on show at the Enterprise Centre, UEA, Norwich, 30 September–11 October; Ex Libris Gallery, University of Newcastle, 21–31 October; and Swiss Cottage Library, London NW3, 7–28 November 2024.
+South African artist Norman Kaplan’s exhibition of linocuts and cartoons can now be accessed online, after showing at galleries in London, Norwich and Newcastle.
 Many of the artworks first appeared in the ANC's journal Sechaba and The African Communist.
-The exhibition is part of the 'All Shall be Afforded Democracy' programme organised by ACTSA, the AAM Legacy Centre of Memory and Learning project and AAM Archives to mark 30 years of South Africa's liberation.
+The exhibition is part of the 'All Shall be Afforded Democracy' programme organised by ACTSA, the AAM Legacy Centre of Memory and Learning project and AAM Archives to mark 30 years of South Africa's liberation. https://antiapartheidlegacy.org.uk/resources/exhibitions/asbad/

 In an exciting new development, building work has started on the new Anti-Apartheid Centre of Memory and Learning at 28 Penton Street, the ANC’s former London HQ.
 At a special event on 16 October, Greater London Deputy Mayor Debbie Weekes-Barnard and the South African High Commissioner HE Kingsley Mamabolo ‘broke the ground’.
 To watch the ceremony and hear Lord Peter Hain talking about the Centre’s aim of stimulating action against injustice, racism and inequality, click here.
 The Centre is scheduled to open at the end of 2025.
 The project already has an exciting programme of events and commissions.
 To find out more click here.